Last Amended: April 1, 2020

 (6) The Policies Committee shall maintain a continuing study of the future academic requirements of the university, both for development and expansion, and consider such problems as space needs and utilization, admission and retention of students, curricula, budget requirements, and the allocation of special funds.
 The chair will be a member of the committee and will be elected by a simple majority of the committee members.

 (7) The Elections Committee shall consist of a Senator from each undergraduate college and the library.
 This committee shall conduct a full investigation of all contested elections herein stated, including the election of Senators.
 It shall make written recommendations to resolve such elections to the Faculty Senate.
 The Elections Committee shall notify departments in February of expiration of Senators’ terms and that departments should hold elections for new Senators by the final regular meeting of the Faculty Senate in April.
 Although it is the responsibility of the Faculty Senate President to follow up with the heads of departments who fail to respond in a timely fashion to a call for the election of new Senators for their departments, this committee shall provide written notification to the Executive Committee before the regular meeting of the Faculty Senate in April of all new Senators and their alternates elected and of all Senate seats still needing new Senators elected to them.
 This notification shall include the names and departments represented of each Senator and alternate.
-If requested by the Faculty Senate President, this committee shall solicit the faculty to find members who are willing to serve on university-level committees or commissions appointed by the President of the University, the Provost, or other university officials, and shall forward the names to the Executive Committee for consideration.
+If requested by the Faculty Senate President, this committee shall solicit the faculty to find members who are willing to serve on university-level committees or commissions appointed by the President of the University, the Provost and Senior Vice President for Academic Affairs, or other university officials, and shall forward the names to the Executive Committee for consideration.
 Beginning in the spring semester, this committee shall solicit Senators who are willing to serve as Faculty Senate officers during the following academic year if elected, and will make every effort to have at least one candidate in place for each office by the time officers are to be elected at the final regular meeting of the Faculty Senate in April.
 Every three years, this committee shall carry out, before February, the enumeration of the faculty of the university required in Article 1, Section 2.
 (2) of the JSU Faculty Senate Constitution for determining the apportionment of Senators among the departments of Jacksonville State University.
 The chair will be a member of the committee and will be elected by a simple majority of the committee members.

 (8) The Faculty Honors Committee shall develop, implement, and periodically review criteria and attendance procedures relating to nominations for the award of Emeriti Faculty, Outstanding Teacher, Outstanding Scholar, and Faculty Development Award.
 The committee shall serve as the formal body of review in the award of all categories of faculty honors.
 The chair shall be a member of the committee and elected by a majority vote of the committee members.